Linear-Scaling Potential-Free Data-Driven Molecular Dynamics for Arbitrary-Sized Water Clusters $(\text{H}_2\text{O})_n$: Results

 \section{Results}

 \subsection{a.
-Performance of PDMD Model on Energy and Forces Prediction}
+Performance of PDMD Model on Energy and Force Prediction}

-An iterative self-consistent approach, as detailed in the Methods Section, has been employed to develop a PDMD model by minimizing the difference in system energy, $\textit{E}$, and atomic force, ${\overrightarrow{F_i}}$, for (H\textsubscript{2}O)\textsubscript{1$\leq$n$\leq$21} clusters between PDMD and DFT/PBE.
-As shown in Fig. \ref{fig:acc_ChemGNN}(a), our PDMD model achieves a mean absolute error (MAE) for $\textit{E}$ at 7.1 meV/atom, which is significantly smaller than $k_bT$ at room temperature, the threshold to distinguish energy levels in defiance of thermal fluctuations.
-As for ${\overrightarrow{F_i}}$, a small MAE of 59.8 meV/\AA ~was achieved, leading to a remarkable coefficient of determination, $R\textsuperscript{2}=0.99$ (Fig. \ref{fig:acc_ChemGNN}(b)).
-As an additional validation, we randomly generated 5,000 structures for each of the 21 (H\textsubscript{2}O)\textsubscript{1$\leq$n$\leq$21} clusters by AIMD to form a total of 262,447,500 (i.e., $\frac{21\times5000\times4999}{2}$) pairs.
+An iterative self-consistent approach, as detailed in the Methods section, was used to construct the PDMD model by minimizing the discrepancies in both system energy, $\textit{E}$, and atomic forces, ${\overrightarrow{F_i}}$, between PDMD and DFT/PBE for (H\textsubscript{2}O)\textsubscript{1$\leq$n$\leq$1000} clusters.
+As shown in Fig. \ref{fig:acc_ChemGNN}(a), our PDMD model achieves a mean absolute error (MAE) for $\textit{E}$ of 1.39 meV/atom.
+This energy MAE averaged over the water cluster size is significantly smaller than $k_BT$ at room temperature, the threshold to distinguish energy levels in defiance of thermal fluctuations.
+As for ${\overrightarrow{F_i}}$, a small cluster-size-averaged MAE of 50.7 meV/Å was achieved, leading to a remarkable coefficient of determination, $R\textsuperscript{2}=0.98$ (Fig. \ref{fig:acc_ChemGNN}(b)).
+As an additional validation, we randomly generated a benchmark set with 42,448 structures from 46 different (H\textsubscript{2}O)\textsubscript{n} clusters (i.e., 1,120 and 112 structures for each of the (H\textsubscript{2}O)\textsubscript{n$\in\{{1,2,...,30\}}\cup\{40,50,...,100\}$} and (H\textsubscript{2}O)\textsubscript{n$\in\{200,300,...,1000\}$}, respectively) by AIMD, and then formed all unordered structure pairs by taking every 2-element combination within each cluster size, yielding a total of 23,241,624 pairs (i.e., $\frac{37\times1120\times1119}{2}+\frac{9\times112\times111}{2}$).
 Then, we ranked the two structures in each pair by their energies using both PDMD and DFT/PBE.
-It turns out that our PDMD model has a relatively high percentage of 84.4\% to render the same rank order as DFT/PBE when the DFT/PBE energy difference, $|\Delta E|$, between the two structures is greater than 7.1 meV/atom (Fig. \ref{fig:rank}), the energy uncertainty of PDMD.
-If $|\Delta E|$ is raised to 25.6 meV/atom (i.e., $k_bT$ at 300K per atom), the ranking accuracy notably increases to 96.2\%, making PDMD nearly perfect for MD simulations at room temperature.
+It turns out that our PDMD model achieves a 99.0\% rank-order agreement with DFT/PBE when the DFT/PBE energy difference, $|\Delta E|$, between the two structures is greater than 1.39 meV/atom (Fig. \ref{fig:rank}), the energy uncertainty of PDMD.
+If $|\Delta E|$ is raised to 3.20 meV/atom (i.e., $\sim\frac{1}{10}k_{B}T$ at 300 K per atom), the ranking accuracy is saturated at 99.9\%, making PDMD almost indistinguishable from DFT/PBE for MD simulations at room temperature.